Caravan Licences - Standards for Caravan Sites

 Applying for a Licence

-You can complete the licence application form online here Caravan Site Licence Form
+You can print the licencing form here Caravan Site Licence Form

 This application is subject to tacit approval under the European Union Services Directive.
 Applications are usually dealt with within 62 days of receipt of full application.
 In exceptional circumstances the deadline may be required to be extended, you will be notified of the new deadline and the reason for extending it.